 When kids have learning and thinking differences, simple holiday gift projects aren’t always so simple.
 One way you can help is by suggesting a from-the-heart Father’s Day gift that fits your child’s strengths.
 Here are some ideas to spark kids’ creativity!

 Ask Dad out on a father-kid date.

 Have your child choose tunes Dad would love for his workout or his commute.
 Tech-savvy tweens and teens can use services like iTunes, Spotify, SoundCloud, or even YouTube to create a playlist.
-Or if your child wants to make a photo slideshow, Tech Finder has reviews of easy-to-use tools like Fotobabble.

 Invite Dad to learn something together.

-What would your child like to learn with her father?
+What would your child like to learn with Dad?
 They could take a bike-repair class together at a local shop.
 Or watch YouTube videos on how to make the perfect barbecued chicken.
 (And then hit the grocery store to get what they need for a grilled feast.)
 Whatever your child chooses, the gift is in the shared experience.

 Give Dad the gift of grub.

 Help kids think about what foods their father loves.
 Think about snacks like trail mix or party mix and sweets like chocolates or baked goods.
 Or brainstorm savory food projects, like homemade barbecue sauce or spice rub.
 Have kids look online or in a cookbook for a recipe.
 Encourage kids to help shop for the ingredients and choose the container for the gift.